kimberlypn/personal-website/README.md

 After graduating, I decided to try again using my newfound knowledge.
 I had taken Web Development as my capstone and was excited to revamp my personal website.
-I had also always wanted to learn how to deploy using Heroku, so that was a skill that I added to my toolbelt in this process.
+I had also always wanted to learn how to deploy using Heroku, so that was a skill that I added to my toolbelt in the process.

 ## Design
 **Header and Navigation Bar**